 For studies using Medidata Rave, study-specific delinquency lists are available in real time via the Rave task summary.
-For studies not using Rave, reports of delinquent data provided by the Alliance SDC are available on the Alliance website to main members.
-In addition, the institution evaluation report is sent to sites twice annually in conjunction with the Alliance group meetings; this includes an assessment of timeliness of data submission.
+To assist with site performance, delinquent data reports are provided by the Alliance SDC and are available on the Alliance website to main members rostered lead and secondary lead CRPs.